-This report is about a very productive bird-watching trip to Munsiari
+I had a productive summer bird-watching trip to Munsiari,

 Here are the highlights of the trip, arranged by habitat.

 This is the very interesting zone where the warm-temperate forests of

 the lower altitudes give way to the cold-temperate forest that cloaks